-The Grauer School is an independent college preparatory school in Encinitas, CA. We offer rigorous academics, enriching arts and athletics, and unparalleled leadership opportunities – all in a trusting and socially inclusive environment.
+The Grauer School is an independent college preparatory school in Encinitas, CA, serving Northern San Diego and surroundings, close to the communities of Carlsbad, La Costa, Del Mar, Solana Beach, Carmel Valley, and Rancho Santa Fe.
+We offer the most balanced program we know of in rigorous academics, enriching arts, and athletics.
+Students have unparalleled leadership opportunities – all in a trusting and socially inclusive environment.
 There is no other private school like it in San Diego.

-The Grauer School is governed by the Board of Trustees of The Grauer Foundation for Education, a public non-profit corporation.
-The President of The Grauer Foundation serves as the Head of School.
-Various board committees, which consists of community leaders and parents, provides advisory assistance to the school and board.
+The Grauer School is governed by the Board of Trustees of The Grauer Foundation for Education, a 501(c)(3) California public charity.
+Various board committees, which consists of community leaders and parents, provide governance and advisory assistance to the school and board.
 A Student Council supports various cultural, social and student issues.
-A Parent Association represents the school locally and creates cultural and social events.
+A Parent Association represents the school locally and creates cultural and social events year-round.

 "For the first time in his life my son jumps out of bed first thing in the morning without being told to get up, does his homework without being told, has completely eliminated video games from his life, and spends all his free time on creative projects.
 This school has transformed our lives."